youssefashmawy/Matrix-Calculator/README.md

 - Multiplication 2 Matrices.
 - Division 2 Matrices(By multiplying the first by the inverse of the second.)
 - Get the determinant of a Matrix.
-Compile 'Main.cpp' using any c++ compiler, I used clang
+Compile 'Main.cpp' using any c++ compiler.